matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 #### Sculptural element
 * It is beyond the scope of this project to cover condition checking guidelines for sculpture.
-* However, sculptural elements of a time-based media installation should be handled and condition checked in the same way as other loaned sculptures.
+* However, sculptural elements of a media installation should be handled and condition checked in the same way as other loaned sculptures.
 * Display equipment

 #### Status
 * Is the identity of the work of art linked to a particular make and model?